Dialogues-first vs. grammar‑first approach

 By Frederik De Vos

 Dialogues and grammar are both necessary in the learning process.
-Dialogues are needed for the intuitive, cultural, non-verbal and emotional aspects of the language, which also keep the learner engaged, while grammar is needed for structure and clarity.
-They just need to be combined in a practical way.
+Dialogues are needed for the real-life usage, and the intuitive, cultural, non-verbal and emotional aspects of the language.
+They keep the learner engaged.
+On the other hand, grammar is needed for structure and clarity.
+Dialogues and grammar just need to be combined in a practical way.

 Learning Tagalog: Fluency Made Fast and Easy uses the dialogues-first approach.
 The dialogues are presented one phrase at a time, with their literal (word-for-word) and natural (whole-sentence) translations, an audio recording and pronunciation marks.
 Where needed, the grammar is briefly explained and illustrated by means of examples.